tomhiskey/tom-personal-site-jekyll/portfolio/index.md

 ---

 <!-- layout style options: tiles and mosaic -->
-I've been a design manager for 5 years and product designer for 10.

-As a designer, I join the dots between complex problems and outcomes in a kind, open and deeply collaborative way.
-I'm also a hands on researcher and content designer.

-&rarr; Read more about my [management and leadership experience](/leadership).
+&rarr; Case studies below, or read more about my [management and leadership experience](/leadership)

-## Product design case studies

 <div class="feature-block" markdown="1">